Dr Nik Reeves-McLaren

 I obtained my BSc (Hons) in Chemistry with New Materials Technology from The University of Aberdeen in 1999, before moving to The University of Sheffield where I undertook a PhD on "Novel Cathode and Anode Materials for Rechargeable Lithium-ion Batteries".

-I was appointed as XRD Research Facility Manager in November 2003, and promoted to Research and Teaching Fellow in 2014 and then to Senior Lecturer in 2019.
-I became interim Head of the Engineering Graduate School in September 2024.
+I was appointed as XRD Research Facility Manager in November 2003, promoted to Research and Teaching Fellow in 2014, and then to Senior Lecturer in 2019.
+I have worked as Head of the Engineering Doctoral School since September 2024.

-I am the Principal Investigators of the Advanced Characterisation of Energy Materials (AChem) research group in the department, as well as part of the broader Functional Materials & Devices research cluster.
-My primer 'Inside Energy Storage Materials' was published by AIP in 2022.
+I am Principal Investigator of the Advanced Characterisation of Energy Materials (AChem) research group in the department, as well as part of the broader Functional Materials & Devices research cluster.
+My monograph 'Inside Energy Storage Materials' was published by AIP Publishing in 2022.
+Recent work on data integrity in AI-accelerated materials discovery was published in the Journal of Materials Chemistry A (2025) and formed the basis of a keynote address at the Winter Crystallography Meeting (2025).

 Research interests